-By MATTHEW CASHMAN\
+By MATTHEW CASHMAN

-Draft - please do not circulate: June 2, 2025
+Draft - please do not circulate: July 14, 2025

-I introduce social assurance contracts as a mechanism for safely revealing a hidden consensus.
-Many individuals may privately hold a contentious belief, but remain silent due to fear of social censure.
-Beliefs discussed in the public sphere then do not accurately reflect true, private beliefs.
+Here, I introduce social assurance contracts as a mechanism for safely revealing a hidden consensus.
+Many people privately hold controversial beliefs, but remain silent due to fear of social censure.
+When this happens, the beliefs discussed in the public sphere do not accurately reflect the true, underlying distribution of beliefs.
 This prevents honest and open discourse and can fuel political polarization.
-Social assurance contracts safely surface suppressed beliefs by revealing hidden consensus only when sufficient support has been privately committed.
-Formal analysis shows this mechanism can resolve coordination problems and mitigate free-rider issues related to expressive acts, allowing honest expression and expanding the space of publicly-expressible beliefs.
+Social assurance contracts surface suppressed beliefs safely by revealing hidden consensus only when sufficient support has been privately committed.
+Formal analysis shows this mechanism can resolve coordination problems and mitigate free-rider issues related to expressive acts, allowing honest expression and expanding the space of publiclyexpressible beliefs (the Overton window).

 JEL: D71, C72, D83, Z13